ilovevinylrecs/andynystrom/README.md

 Hosted by Vercel

-Legacy folder contains original website built with HTML
+Legacy folder contains original website built with HTML, CSS, JS

 Sections:
 About - pulls in about content via Contentful API